G-Milzink/CI_PP2_GS/README.md

   <em>resembles</em> an email adres: [abcdef]@[abcdef].
 This allows for incomplete/incorrect email adresses to be used.
 * Possible solution: Implement actual validation to confirm the entered email adress.
 ### Contact form
-* The textarea field will move off screen when in focus on smaller screen sizes.
+* On mobile devices the soft keyboard covers the message text-input area.
-* Possible solution: Adjes responsive design to keep textarea field in view on smaller screens.
+* Possible solution: Adjust responsive design to keep textarea field in view on smaller screens.

 ## Deployment
 The website was deployed using GitHub Pages by following these steps: